At a glance

 - Ketones in urine (ketonuria)

-- Breath may have an unusual ‘fruity’ smell, similar to acetone (used in nail polish remover)
+- The breath may have an unusual ‘fruity’ smell, similar to acetone (used in nail polish remover)

 - Abdominal pain